 FROM products;

-In the above query, the function age() computes the age of the product based on the column manufacturing_date as you can see in the output.
+In the above query, the function age() computes the age of the product based on the column manufacturing_date, as you can see in the output.

-Now use the below query to analyze the product between 1 July and August 31, 2023.
+Now, use the query below to analyze the product between July 1 and August 31, 2023.

 SELECT restock_date, product_name, restock_quantity